Everyone wants to be happy.

 Using data gathered from Gallup and other sources, Betsey Stevenson and Justin Wolfers, noted that there’s no income level where the drop-off in happiness occurs.
 In fact, they state that wealthier people are more satisfied with their lives.

 Whichever you believe, the bottom line is, make enough money to make you happy.
+Having financial independence definitely helps you achieve happiness as far as your finances go.

 93. Save Money…